Abelian instances of nonabelian symplectic reduction: Examples II: A class of metabelian nilpotent groups

 Indeed, this conclusion follows since the vectors $Y_1, \dots, Y_n\in \Laa$ in Definition \ref{def:A-simple} satisfy $Y_i \notin \Z(\Lag)$.
 The above inequality can be equivalently written as

-In Table \ref{Table:examples} in the introduction, we present the low-dimensional Carnot groups from \cite{Cornucopia}, indicating which ones are $\Ag$-simple, and which of those that fail to be $\Ag$-simple are not metabelian.
-The table shows that in low dimensions, most metabelian nilpotent groups are $\Ag$-simple.
-It may be verified that all examples of \ma groups which are not $\Ag$-simple appearing in the table violate \eqref{eq:dimCond}.
-On the other hand, to find examples of metabelian nilpotent groups which are not $\Ag$-simple and satisfy \eqref{eq:dimCond}, one has to consider $\G$ of dimension $\geq 9$.
+In Table~\ref{Table:examples} of the introduction, we list the low-dimensional Carnot groups from~\cite{Cornucopia}, indicating which are $\Ag$-simple and, among those that are not $\Ag$-simple, which fail to be metabelian.
+The table shows that, in low dimensions, most metabelian nilpotent groups are $\Ag$-simple.
+One can verify that all non-$\Ag$-simple metabelian groups appearing in the table violate condition~\eqref{eq:dimCond}.
+On the other hand, to find examples of metabelian nilpotent groups that are not $\Ag$-simple yet satisfy Eq.~\eqref{eq:dimCond}, one must consider groups $\G$ of dimension at least 9.